 Fork Union Military Academy Review

-Fork Union Military Academy (FUMA) established in 1898, is a accredited secondary school for young men who are in grades 6 through 12 and post graduates.
+Read our Fork Union Military Academy review for info on this military school for young men in grades 6 through 12 and post graduates.
 It is located in Fork Union, Virginia and accepts boarding students.
-This article provides an overview of the school.
+Read our Fork Union Military Academy review.

-Fork Union Military Academy was founded by Dr. William Hatcher in 1898.
+Fork Union Military Academy (FUMA) was founded by Dr. William Hatcher in 1898.
 A Baptist minister, Dr. Hatcher incorporated Christian values into a college preparatory curriculum and leadership preparation.
-Today these values are shared with a diverse student body, only 20 percent of which is Baptist.
+Our Fork Union Military Academy review found that today these values are shared with a diverse student body, only 20 percent of which is Baptist.

 The military focus is purposely different from both the ROTC and JROTC model.
-Fork Union Military Academy is accredited by the Virginia Association of Independent Schools.
+Our Fork Union Military Academy review foudn that they are accredited by the Virginia Association of Independent Schools.
 It is also a member of the National Association of Independent Schools (NAIS) and the Association of Military Colleges and Schools of the United States (AMCSUS).

 The mission of the school is to provide an atmosphere that involves structure and discipline, but does not involve the kind of tactics that are sometimes referred to as “boot camp” programs.
 Neither does it offer a therapeutic environment for troubled teens.

-Facilities at Fork Union Military Academy include a technology center, a science hall that incorporates a planetarium, an aquatic center with a pool, an athletic center, and a museum housed in the alumni house.
+In reviewing the Fork Union Military Academy facilities we found that they include a technology center, a science hall that incorporates a planetarium, an aquatic center with a pool, an athletic center, and a museum housed in the alumni house.
 The school year runs from early September to the third week of May.
 Leave weekends are given in October and February and Easter.
 Longer vacations are given at Thanksgiving, Christmas, and the last week of winter.

 In middle school, students typically take English, math, science, history, health/physical education, and a period with alternating instruction in art, computers, and drama.
 In eighth grade, qualified students have a chance to substitute beginning French for the activity period.